binford2k/hiera_server/README.md

 and any relevant configuration to the server as part of a single request.
 The server will perform the data lookup and return a single response.

+SSL is currently untested, as this is a POC.
+My next step is to validate client and server certificates so this can be used for something worthwhile.

 ## Installation

 Install the gem in the proper GEMPATHs on both the local and remote systems.